Falko05/se-school-hw5-hw7/README.md

-# se-school-hw5-hw7 - Microservices AND CI
+# se-school-hw5-hw7 - Microservices and CI
 ## Run
 For a quick start